DWiechert/spring-boot/README.md

 * `@GeneratedValue` - Indicates that the id field should be an auto-generated number.

 ### Entities
+* Customer - Compromised of a first and last name.
+* Person - Compromised of a first and last name.

 ### Repositories
+* CustomerRepository - A `CrudRepository` with extra search methods.
+* PersonRepository - A `PagingAndSortingRepository` with extra search methods.

 ### Controllers
+* CustomerController - A REST controller built on top of the `CustomerRepository`.
+Provides simple REST endpoints with request parameters and returns results in JSON.
+* PersonRepository - A very simple REST controller built in the repository itself.
+Provides searches based on the interface methods, and sorting/pagination based on interface it extends.

 ### Interfaces
+* Banner - Used to create a custom banner on startup.
+* CrudRepository - Basic repository interface that provides simple CRUD operation methods:
+ * Save
+   * One
+   * Multiple
+ * Find
+   * One by id
+   * Multiple by id
+   * All
+ * Exists by id
+ * Count
+ * Delete
+   * One by id
+   * One by entity
+   * Multiple by entity
+   * All
+* PagingAndSortingRepository - Repository built on top of the `CrudRepository`.
+Adds pagination and sorting operations:
+ * Find all
+   * By some sorting
+   * By pagination

 ### Links
 * http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/